What is a Birdathon?

 How does this work?
 We ask JAS Birders to keep count of the birds that they see during the weekend and report the species to us.
 We will tally the TOTAL number of species seen by Jamestown Auduboners and ask for donations for the effort, either per species or a total amount.
 In 2012, nine individuals and teams totaling 30 people participated.
 The weather was wonderful, and the total species count was 137!

 So if, like some of us, you prefer not to burn fossil fuel and just bird around the yard, or like others, you want to see if you can see 100 species in a day; either way you can participate.
-Ask your friends to sponsor you (it is a fundraiser after all), or just contribute your count to the total.
+Ask your friends to sponsor you (it is a fundraiser after all, click here for a form), or just contribute your count to the total.
 Please provide your species list to Jamestown Audubon president Ruth Lundin (rlundin at jamestownaudubon dot org) by May 25 to be a part of the tally.

 Donate a Set Amount to Birdathon II Now!